telerik/maui-docs/demos-and-sample-apps/crypto-app.md

 # Crypto Tracker Application

-Crypto Tracker demo is a real-case crypto application that shows changes in cryptocurrency prices, built with the Telerik Ui for .NET MAUI controls.
+Crypto Tracker demo is a real-case crypto application that shows changes in cryptocurrency prices, built with the Telerik UI for .NET MAUI controls.

 ![Telerik UI for .NET MAUI CryptoTracker App](../images/crypto-app.png)